Yousufzwz/pro-repair-client/README.md

 # Pro Repair full-stack project.

 ## Features
 Site is responsive, it has firebase authentication and a collection of e-mails in MongoDB from where it will differentiate whether the logged in user is a guest or an admin.
+Pro Repair Website is based on repair your damaged phones.

 ### Client
 - An user can order service,.